Holger’s Kawasaki z750 cafe racer: Blending the old with the new!

 It perfectly follows the ground on a parallel level which helps define the look of this bike.

-The next thing he installed were the Mikuni TM34 carbs to complete the package.
+The next thing he installed was the Mikuni TM34 carbs to complete the package.

 Since Holger is an electrician by trade, it would be normal to expect that he’d do all the wiring himself.